yxngalex/countries-presentation-app/README.md

 # Countries Rest Api with React

-This project is based of the Countries Rest Api challenge as done as an interview.
+This project is based of the Countries Rest Api done in ReactJs.

 ## Overview